Buying investment property is stressful. Buying investment property typically means taking your personal tastes out of the decision.

 Tips for Buying Investment Property

-Unlike with some personal home loans, investment property mortgages generally require at least a 20% down payment.
+Unlike some personal home loans, investment property mortgages generally require at least a 20% down payment.
 Make sure the properties you intend to buy are something that you can afford.

 You should attempt to get pre-approved for a mortgage before you start the search.
 It would be awful to find the perfect investment property but be unable to secure a loan.